dberos/geoqa-ui/README.md

 # GeoQA UI

-BSc Thesis: GeoQA UI, Department of Informatics & Telecommunications, National and Kapodistrian University of Athens (UoA), 2025
+UI for the GeoQA research project by the AI team of Department of Informatics & Telecommunications, National and Kapodistrian University of Athens (UoA)

 ## Getting Started